Terms of Business

 Limits

-7.9 Whilst it is often not possible to estimate charges in advance, it is open to the client to notify us of any limit which they wish to impose on our charges after which further reference will be made.
-We will advise when it appears that any costs estimates or limits are close to being exceeded.
+7.9 Whilst it is often not possible to estimate charges in advance, it is open to you to notify us of any limit which you wish to impose on our charges after which further reference will be made to you.
+We will advise you when it appears that any costs estimate or limits are close to being exceeded.
 Notwithstanding any estimates or costs limits however, the final bill will be a product of the amount of time our fee earners spend on the matter and our agreed fee rates; any estimates provided are neither intended to be a cap nor a target billing figure.
 Therefore, if significant further work is required in addition to that currently envisaged or if the timetable is extended significantly, our fees will be greater than our indicative estimates.
-Should it become apparent at any time during the course of the matter that significant further work will be required, we will notify the client.
+Should it become apparent at any time during the course of the matter that significant further work will be required, we shall of course let you know.

 Fixed Charges